Know your risk of osteoporosis now, to prevent debilitating fractures later

 Do I Need a Bone Density Scan?

-Bone densitometry is used to diagnose osteoporosis, a condition known as the thinning and weakening of weak bones; and osteopenia, a condition that leads to an overall decrease in bone mass.
-Osteoporosis can lead to debilitating and painful fractures, if left untreated.
+Bone densitometry is used to diagnose osteoporosis, a condition known as the thinning and weakening of bones; and osteopenia, a condition that leads to reduced bone mass.
+Osteoporosis can increase your risk of painful fractures, if left untreated.
 The key is early diagnosis.
 With bone densitometry, your doctor can assess structural changes before it leads to fragility, which allows early intervention.

 You should consider getting a bone density testing if you: